-Traditional Chinese Medicine: An Ancient Approach to Healing is organized by ALLEGRA Learning Solutions, LLC and will be held from May 12, 2018 - Feb 05, 2021.
+Traditional Chinese Medicine: An Ancient Approach to Healing is organized by ALLEGRA Learning Solutions, LLC.

-The outcome of this course is for the learner to provide an overview of traditional Chinese medicine, the role of the basic substances and the meridian system in health as well as causes of disharmony, types of diagnostic methods, and common treatment methods.
+The outcome of this course is for the learner to provide an overview of traditional Chinese medicine and the role of the basic substances and the meridian system in health, as well as causes of disharmony, types of diagnostic methods, and common treatment methods.

 • Describe the differences between viewpoints in Western medicine and traditional Chinese medicine (TCM).